ystia/yorc-guides/docs/install/configure_a4c_google_location.md

 <img src="../images/a4cGoogleOnDemandResources.png">

-In this release, we support the following on-demand resources on Google :
+In this release, we support the following on-demand resources on Google:

 * Compute Instances (Virtual Machines).
 * Addresses.
 * Persistent Disks.
 * Private Networks.
 * Sub-networks.

 ### Add a Google Compute instance on-demand resource